How to Gain Confidence to Make a Life Change

 Step back from the situation and gain some perspective.

 Ask yourself what you might tell a friend or a family member in the same situation.
-It’s often easier to advise and comfort others rather than ourselves.
+It’s often easier to advise and comfort others than it is to do so for ourselves.

 Create a long-term vision.

 Take a look at your values and long-term goals.
 What do you want for yourself?
 What do you envision for yourself?
 Try not to get caught up in what seems realistic right now or not.
 Just allow yourself to dream to get a sense of what you are looking for in life.
-What will it take and what will you need in order to reach your goals?
+Then you can take a look at how this change fits in with your values or helps you move toward your bigger picture goals for yourself.

 Slow down and start small.